 - Whether your mother or father have died before 60 due to cancer or cardiovascular disease.

 - Your cholesterol and blood pressure.
-You’ll have to go for a physical at an approved medical center to get your blood work etc. Or, they’ll come to you if you are getting a large policy, usually over $1M.
+You’ll have to go for a physical at an approved medical center to get your blood work etc. Or, they’ll come to you.

 You can learn about all the life insurance options here.
 I’ve spent a tremendous amount of time researching them all to fit different needs for different families.